How moving your body helps your brain

 Moving daily is an essential part of any braincare routine, along with the other four braincare behaviours.
 In this article, we’ll look at the benefits of exercise on both your brain and your body, along with how to make sure you move enough every day.

 Exercise is good for you.
 There are no two ways about it, and you won’t find many people arguing.

 Understandable, most people know about the benefits of exercise on your physical health—stronger muscles, denser bones, and better cardiovascular function can all be a result of a good, regular exercise regimen.
 However, people are less likely to know about the benefits of exercise on your brain.
-Research shows that physical activity can improve self-esteem, mood, sleep quality and energy, as well as reducing your risk of stress, clinical depression, dementia and Alzheimer's disease.
+Research shows that physical activity can improve self-esteem, mood, sleep quality and energy, as well as maintain your mental well-being and support healthy ageing.

 But over the past several decades, we’ve been exercising less.
 Sedentary lifestyles, work-life imbalance, and a shift in the economy away from manufacturing means that it’s been harder and harder to get the NHS-recommended 150 minutes a week.